 Killington

-Killington (aka Killington Hall) is a hamlet in the South Lakeland district of Cumbria, located about 6 miles north of Kirkby Lonsdale and 3½ miles south-west of Sedbergh.
+Killington (aka Killington Hall) is a hamlet and civil parish in the South Lakeland district of Cumbria, located about 6 miles north of Kirkby Lonsdale and 3½ miles south-west of Sedbergh.
 Hall Beck (stream) flows through the hamlet before joining the River Lune about half a mile to the south-east.
 At the core of the hamlet are All Saints Church and Killington Hall, which date from the 14th/15th century.
 The hamlet and surrounding area form Killington Civil Parish.
 Killington Parish Hall is located in the hamlet.
 Historically, Killington was a township in the ancient parish of Kirkby Lonsdale in Westmorland.

 Killington is a village and civil parish in the South Lakeland district of the county of Cumbria, England.
 It had a population of 152 in 2001, At the 2011 census Killington was grouped with Firbank giving a total population of 261.